-The undergraduate major in Art and Design leads to the Bachelor of Fine Arts (B.F.A.) in Art and Design.
+The undergraduate major in Art and Design leads to the Bachelor of Fine Arts in Art and Design.
 Its flexibly structured program prepares students for professional careers and graduate studies while supporting the liberal arts tradition.
 The degree leads to careers and teaching positions in graphic design, studio art, lens media (photography and video), visual communication, and teaching certification at all levels (EC-12).
 Students often choose the Art and Design major to develop creativity and the capacity for critical thinking about visual culture.

-There are three distinct and interrelated concentrations within the Art and Design major: Graphic Design, Studio Art, and EC-12 Teacher Certification.
+The Art and Design major includes three distinct and interrelated concentrations: Graphic Design, Studio Art, and EC-12 Teacher Certification.
 The Graphic Design concentration prepares students for the intense visual requirements of today's computer-based design industry.
 The Studio Art concentration prepares students to be competitive professional artists as they work in both traditional and contemporary media.
 The Art and Design B.F.A. with EC-12 certification prepares students to teach art at any level from early childhood through high school.

 To earn the B.F.A. degree, students take a minimum of 120 credit hours.
 Students pursuing the B.F.A. with EC-12 certification must take 127 hours.
 Students will select the B.F.A. concentration that best satisfies their academic, professional, and artistic goals.
 Students then take 51 credit hours of upper-level coursework to complete the degree.
-The following courses must be completed with a grade of "C" or better: ARTS 1311, ARTS 1316, ARTS 2371, HUMN 3375, PHIL 4314, PHIL 4315, WRIT 3307, and all 4300-level Art History courses.
+WRIT 3307 must be completed with a grade of "C" or better.
+Thirty hours of upper-level credit mus also be completed with a grade of "C" or better.